Four Wheel Bike Manufacturers

 - Quikke was originally a conversion kit to add two wheels in front to a two wheeler or alpha trike.
 The kit is no longer available from LoMac Products, who have sold out all remaining stock of parts.
 They are now producing for other brands.

 Generally you can find more and fresher links with a Google search for "four wheel bicycle" the same way most people find this page.
 Our first search for four wheel bicycle turned up 66,500 possible pages.
 With quotes before and after the phrase (the link above), it found only 295 pages.
 As of March, 2003, the number had fallen to 272.
 You can also search for variations like four wheel bike, and get many more pages.
 Using the number 4 instead of the word did not work as well for us.
 You might try another search engine, but we don't since Google works so well.
+And don't overlook their Images option up at the top if you know what the bike you are looking for should look like.

 If you find a link on this page that does not work, you can use Google to search for the company name to find out if they have a new site.
 Then let us know where you found it!